 Coronavirus Information Hotline

-Please use the number above if you have questions about school closures, job issues etc. Use this number as well to report any businesses that aren’t complying with the new order or employees who feel like they’re being forced to work at a non-essential business.
+Please use the number above if you have questions about school closures, job issues etc.

 Food Assitance Hotlines